-To tell the truth I love being able to make recipes that everyone in my household can eat.
+To tell the truth, I love being able to make recipes that everyone in my household can eat.
 As a matter of fact, neither of my kids can eat dairy.
 So, therefore, I am often trying to create yummy and tasty treats for them to enjoy as well.
 I don’t know about you but I don’t think I know anyone who doesn’t love chocolate.

-Chocolate Pudding Notes:
+Gluten-Free Chocolate Pudding Notes:

 Admittedly, every once in a while a girl wants chocolate and needs chocolate.
 Ok, so maybe I don’t need chocolate.
 However, it is nice to be able to have something sweet with the rest of your family while not feeling like an outcast or outsider because you can’t eat what they are.